WebAssembly/spec/proposals/gc/MVP.md

 #### Unboxed Scalars

-Tentatively, support a type of guaranteed unboxed scalars.

 * `i31.new` creates an `i31ref` from a 32 bit value, truncating high bit
   - `i31.new : [i32] -> [(ref i31)]`
   - this is a *constant instruction*